katat/vbot/README.md

 Each scenario can comprise of a set of actions in the page view.
 It groups a set of cohesive tests.
  - **path**
  The url path for the scenario test to begin with
- - **captureDelay**
- Delay(millisecond) to wait before take the final scenario screenshot.
-For the purpose of avoiding taking screenshot during the page animation.
-Apply to all the actions.

  - **actions**
  A set of test steps
    - **type**